-- Procession starts at 2:15pm, from Palazzo Pitti
+Time: Procession starts at 2:15pm from Palazzo Pitti

-- From Palazzo Pitti, across Ponte Vecchio, then to Piazza della Signoria and ends in Piazza del Duomo
+Where: Starts in Palazzo Pitti, crosses Ponte Vecchio, then heads to Piazza della Signoria and ends in Piazza del Duomo

 In Christianity, January 6 is the feast of the Epiphany (the 12th day of Christmas) and churches celebrate with the Adoration of the Magi as the realization that Christ is the Incarnation of the son of God.

 In Florence, the celebration involves a long, grand parade in magnificent costumes that evoke the arrival of the three Wise Men to the little town of Bethlehem in search of the Messiah.
 It is a beautiful parade and we highly recommend seeing it - a very good reason to visit during the holiday season and extending your visit until January! :)

 The celebration goes back centuries to 1417, when the solemn cavalcade was then repeated every 3 or 5 years and where male members of the Medici family took part.
 For this reason, it seems the celebration was stopped in 1494 when the Medici family was expelled from Florence.
 The celebration was resurrected in 1997 during celebrations of the Seventh Centennial of the cathedral.

 So what do you see?
 The three Wise Men arrive with their gifts of gold, frankincense and myrrh, with the cavalcade of over 500 participants from all over Tuscany behind them joining in the celebration.
 A life nativity with Christ Child, Mary, Joseph and manger with farm animals is set up in Piazza Duomo.